wp-plugins/woocommerce-product-price-based-on-countries/readme.txt

 Note that automatic Maxmind database updates cannot be enabled until you can successfully download the database from your web server.

+= That way can I test that the prices are displayed correctly for a given country? =

+If you are in a test environment, you can configure the debug mode in the setting page.
+In a production environment you can use a anonymous navigation tool like [hola](http://hola.org/)

 == Screenshots ==

 1. /assets/screenshot-1.png